-Dreaming of more kitchen space?
+Dreaming of more kitchen storage and space?
 We’ve got you covered.
+Here are five mistakes homeowners often make in a small kitchen.

 They say that the kitchen is the heart of the home.
 While it functions mainly as a place to prepare a meal, it’s also a place where countless good times are shared over family dinners.
 This is why having just a functional kitchen won’t cut it anymore.
 We can fill it with the prettiest utensils and appliances, but a kitchen without any style of design can be, well, dull and uninspiring.